jkpubsrc/python-module-jk-pwdgen/src/README.md

 Introduction
 ------------

-This python module provides support for strong password generation.
+This python module provides support for password generation.

 Information about this module can be found here: